tbojustin/resumechallenge/content/halloffame/_index.md

 # Hall of Fame

 Here we celebrate the stories of those who crush the Cloud Resume Challenge.
 Many of these folks had no previous IT experience.
-All of them are now certified cloud engineers.
+All of them are now certified cloud practitioners.

 {{< block "grid-2" >}}
   {{< column "mt-2 mb-2" >}}